Bid Bond Definition

 In most tenders, companies that are guaranteed with bid bonds are given preference because chances of the project stalling midway are minimal.
 Project owners are very careful first of all, knowing the bidding companies financial status before awarding the tender contract.

 We want to save you time and money.
-At NFP Surety, we are the largest writer of all types of bonds, and we work in all states.
+At NFP Surety, we are the largest writer of all types of sureties, and we work in all states.
 Call us today at (800) 863-3210 or fill out the quick and easy, online application.

 Everything You Need To Know About Bid Bonds

+Let us give you a proper bid bond definition.
 For most people who wonder what are bid bonds, it is important for them to first of all understand how it works.
 First of all, it is important to understand that once a company requests a bond, they are by all means kept away from making other frivolous bids because, in the first instance, they are completely obligated morally and legally to perform the job.
 In the event that they do not undertake the contract, they will still be expected to pay the bond premiums.

 Before a company is issued with surety bond, bond-issuing companies perform very deep and comprehensive credit and financial reviews before they can agree to provide bonds for the company in need.
 In the bidding process, different contractors make an estimate about what the job cost will be and soon after that, they submit the amount to the owner in bid form.